sam-k0/d3d9extern.dll/README.md

 # d3d9extern.dll

 Allows for drawing text and images onto a D3D9Device.
+(Soon also videos I hope!)

-Depending on `DirectX SDK June 2010`
+Depending on `DirectX SDK June 2010`, `DirectShow` and some other libs from Microsoft
+## The Video Player does NOT work yet!

 # Use case